keboola/developers-docs/extend/publish/index.md

 - Use [semantic versioning](http://semver.org/) to mark and deploy versions of your component.
 Using other tags (e.g., `latest`, `master`) in production is not allowed.

+### Checklist

+Before requesting to publish a component please check all rules using [this checklist](/extend/publish/checklist).